rithik2812/speech/README.md

   4. Apply Discrete Cosine Transform (DCT)
 - **Output**: 2D time-frequency representation used as CNN input

+- they capture the spectral properties of speech that are most relevant to how humans hear.
+In our project, MFCCs help the model understand the tone, pitch, and rhythm, which are crucial for detecting emotions in speech.

 ---

 ## CNN (Convolutional Neural Network)